jklemens90/Terraform/Three Tier Architecture/README.md

 *What has been done so far*

 2 Web, 2 App servers, and 2 DB have been created.
 The Web servers were placed in the public subnet in different AZs.
 The App servers were placed in private subnet in different AZs.
-DB servers have been placed in the private subnet.
+DB servers have been placed in the private subnet in different AZs.

 ![EC2 instances](https://github.com/jklemens90/Terraform/assets/95970840/28cd2568-543c-4e58-a59c-de640a45d359)